top of page

 In medtech, turbulence isn’t an exception — it’s the norm.
 Market cycles shift, capital tightens, regulatory frameworks evolve, and reimbursement realities change faster than most startups can adapt.
 Yet amid this uncertainty, one truth holds steady: leadership — at both the executive and board level — defines whether a company navigates the storm or gets lost in it.

-At Avio Medtech Consulting, we often meet founders and CEOs who are laser-focused on product development, clinical milestones, and fundraising — but one thing many don’t realize early on is just how influential their board of directors can be in shaping their company’s future.
+At Avio Medtech Consulting, we often meet founders and CEOs who are laser-focused on product development, clinical milestones, and fundraising.
+However, many don’t realize early on just how influential their board of directors can be in shaping their company’s future.
 A great board isn’t just a governance requirement; it’s a strategic asset.
-That insight is exactly why we hosted the recent webinar, Boardroom Advice: Leading Medtech Startups in Turbulent Times — to shed light on what strong board leadership really looks like in the startup context, and how founders can get the most value from it.
+That insight is exactly why we hosted the recent webinar, Boardroom Advice: Leading Medtech Startups in Turbulent Times — to shed light on what strong board leadership really looks like in the startup context and how founders can get the most value from it.

 The conversation, hosted by Frank Jaskulke, featured Mike Nathan (CEO, Mendota Health), Morgan Evans (Co-founder & CEO, Agitated Solutions), Beverly Huss (experienced medtech board leader and former CEO), and Justin Klein (Co-founder & Managing Partner, Vensana Capital).
 Each shared hard-earned insights on how startup leaders and boards can foster trust, adaptability, and foresight in challenging times.